ChonaC/Note-Taker/README.md

 # Note-Taker

 ## Description
-This application allows the user(Manager) to keep track of current employees in the database.
-The user is able to view departments, employees, and role.
-The user can also add new employees along with new department and roles.
+This application allows the user to create a note so that they can make sure they dont miss any important events or chores or errands.
+The user can also delete notes when they are completed

 ## Installation
-* Cloning the repo: git clone git@github.com:ChonaC/EmployeeTracker.git into your command line.
+* Cloning the repo: git clone git@github.com:ChonaC/Note-Taker.git into your command line.
 * In root directory: npm install.
 * Starting the server: npm start.
 * To view MySQL database: mysql -u root -p